hozmaster/godaddy-api-python/README.md

 - urllib5
 - json

+## Setup

+Git clone project to /opt/godaddy-folder and after that the Normal python env setup procedures.

 ## Usage
-go_daddy-dns.py [settings].json
+godaddy_record_update.py [settings].json

 Give name of settings json for application.
 Don't make changes directly to settings.json.example file, copy the example json file to another location path and rename to prefer name.

-optionally you can run 'go_daddy-dns.py -h' for these same instructions.
+optionally you can run 'godaddy_record_update.py -h' for these same instructions.

 ## Cron It!
 Obviously you do not want to have to run this script every time the IP changes.
-Thats what cron is for.
-You can try it cmd line with crontab -e, Or you can go the easy way and install the Cron pkg in pfSense.
-Once the package is installed, upload your script to your pfSense box (and remember where you placed it).
+That's what cron is for.
+You can try it cmd line with crontab -e.
+Or you can go the easy way and install the Puppet or Ansible.
 Then schedule your cron job.
 Below is a sample cron job:

+Normal way :

-2	\*	\*	\*	\*	root	/usr/local/bin/python3.6 [/path/to/]/go_daddy-dns.py [source].json
+>2	\*	\*	\*	\*	root	/usr/local/bin/python3.6 [/path/to/]/godaddy_record_update.py /path/to/[settings].json

-## HAProxy
-Final note, I use HAProxy and noticed that when my IP changed, HAProxy saw the new IP attached to my WAN, but would not allow connections until HAProxy was reloaded.
-This script reloads HAProxy.
-If you do not need that function, you can remove line 108.

-There is a checkbox 'Reload behaviour' in HAProxy that may do this function.
-I have not tested, as my IP hasn't changed at the time of this writing.

 ## Other